EXPLAINER: What Chicago boy’s death says about foot pursuits | Times Leader

 CHICAGO (AP) — After a police officer chased a 13-year-old boy into an alley and shot him to death, Chicago Mayor Lori Lightfoot demanded a new policy that would protect officers, suspects and bystanders in what she called one of the most dangerous actions an officer can take: a foot pursuit.

-The mayor’s demand was fueled by the release of a video showing officer Eric Stillman shooting Adam Toledo in the chest following a foot chase that lasted a mere 19 seconds.
+The mayor’s demand was fueled by the release of a video showing in the chest following a foot chase that lasted a mere 19 seconds.
 Now a host of questions loom about what, if anything, can be done to reduce the risk of such a deadly encounter.

 WHY SHOULD ANYTHING PREVENT A POLICE OFFICER FROM CHASING A FLEEING SUSPECT?